Last updated: 16NOV2022

 This starter guide will work on the following devices: Anbernic RG350, RG350P, RG350M, RG280M, RG280V, RG300X, PlayGo, PocketGo 2, PowKiddy Q80, GCW-Zero, and probably a few others not on my radar.

-Table of Contents Recommended tools Required software Setup process Remove the "Format this Disk" error Updating Adam Updating SimpleMenu Adding themes to SimpleMenu RetroArch cheats Super Mario 64 port DOOM mods ScummVM setup Changelog
+Table of Contents Recommended tools Required software Setup process Auto start your favorite games Remove the "Format this Disk" error Updating Adam Updating SimpleMenu Adding themes to SimpleMenu RetroArch cheats Super Mario 64 port DOOM mods ScummVM setup Changelog

 Most devices come with a generic microSD card, and they are often prone to failure.
 Your safest bet is to replace it with a microSD card from a well-known brand (don’t worry, I’ll show you how to do that below).
 I recommend you store that original card somewhere safe in case you run into any issues in the future, and buy a new SD card from a reputable brand like SanDisk or Samsung to use in your device.